Licence Checker England

 Does mandatory HMO licensing apply in City of Bradford Metropolitan District Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including City of Bradford Metropolitan District Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to City of Bradford Metropolitan District Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to City of Bradford Metropolitan District Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in City of Bradford Metropolitan District Council?